Chapter 2: Intermediate Python#

 2.6 Encoding Numbers#

-During most of your work in Python, you do not need to think about how and where the values are stored as Python handles this for you.
+During most of your work in Python, you do not need to think about how and where the values are stored because Python handles this for you.
 If you assign a number to a variable, Python will determine how to properly store this information.
 However, there are instances where you will need to understand a little about how numbers are encoded such as in gray scale images (chapter 7).

 Numbers on your computer are stored in binary which is a base two numbering system.
 That is, instead of using digits from 0 \(\rightarrow\) 9 to describe a number, only 0 and 1 are used.